 Heather started working at VT in April of 2016 in the College of Veterinary Medicine.
 She moved to the Physics Department in September 2016 as a Program Support for the Center for Neutrino Physics.

 Heather was born and raised in Blacksburg.
 She moved to Floyd County in 2007, where she currently lives.
 She and her husband are proud parents of a son and daughter.
 Heather plans to work toward an MPA degree at Virginia Tech.

 Pamela received a B.A. in Art History with a minor in Astronomy from The University of Virginia in 2016.
-As the Program Support Specialist, Pamela manages all interactions with the Honors Credit Tracker in Canvas, including review and approval of Honors credit.
-She manages Honors student files, related databases, and meets with students to answer any questions they may have on earning and submitting Honors credit for review.
-She also serves as the first point of contact for the Honors College and Dean Knox.
+As the Program Support Specialist, Pamela manages all interactions with the Honors Credit Tracker in Canvas – including review and approval of Honors credit.
+She manages Honors student files, related databases, and meets with students to discuss any questions they may have on earning and submitting Honors credit for review.
+She also serves as a liaison between the Honors College and Virginia Tech’s academic advisors, and is a point of contact for prospective and current Honors College students.

 Pamela plans to pursue a graduate degree in Higher Education, and outside of work she enjoys baking, television and film, board games, and traveling.

 Russell coordinates the entire recruitment and admission process for first-year, transfer, and current Virginia Tech students entering the Honors College.